tcpalmer/nina-scheduler/target-management/index.md

 Be aware that some paste operations require that you select the appropriate level in the tree.
 For example, to paste a project, you need to select a named profile under the Profiles folder (since projects must be immediate children of a profile).
 The paste icon will only be enabled if the operation is appropriate.

+Some changes within NINA will necessitate a refresh of the navigation trees.
+For example, when you add a new NINA profile, you need to click the refresh button on the navigation trees to have the new profile name added.
+If you remove a NINA profile, the same is true - plus you may [orphan](#orphaned-items) Projects or Exposure Templates.

 ### Icons
 The following icons provide access to all management actions.